 It used to be so easy!
 If you didn’t want to compare yourself to Christie Brinkley or Cindy Crawford, you left the magazine on the table.

 My friend (she’s a shenanigan enthusiast) made a post of her snowmobiling trip on IG.
-She made it look so good that I was actually envious.
+She made winter look so good that I was actually envious.
 I wanted to go!
 Hahaha as if!!
+Winter and I are never in the same sentence.

 I follow some decor bloggers.
 Their homes are immaculate!
 Is that their actual reality?
 Don’t they have pots soaking in the sink from the night before?
 Do they seriously make their bed before they even get out of it?
 Is their toothbrush ever on the counter?

 What about these fashion bloggers?
 They are magnificent creatures that wake up with nary a hair out of place!
 Makeup is on!
-Their outfit is complete with shoes and accessories…and if by chance we catch them in their pJs on a Saturday morning you can bet your sweet butt that their pyjamas and soft, fluffy robe match their slippers and their hair is in a perfect messy pony tail.
+Their outfit is complete with shoes and accessories…and if by chance we catch them in their PJs on a Saturday morning you can bet your sweet butt that their pyjamas look so soft, their fluffy robes match their slippers and their hair is in a perfect messy pony tail.

 All of these images create a reality that is impossible for most of us to meet.
-Personally it creates a reality that I have no desire to meet.
-I’d be flippin’ exhausted.
+Personally, it creates a reality that I have no desire to meet.
+I’d be exhausted.

 It took me a while to realize that I will never be one of these creatures of perfection.
 If you see a photo of my home in perfect order you can bet your boots that I removed a pile of ‘stuff’ to make it happen.